-All contributions are considered to be available for unrestricted use unless specifically restricted by the donor.
+All contributions are considered to be available for use without restrictions unless specifically restricted by the donor.
 Donor-restricted contributions are reported as increases in net assets with restrictions depending on the nature of the restriction.
-When a restriction expires, net assets with restrictions are reclassified to net assets without restrictions and reported in the statement of activities as net assets released from restrictions.
+When a restriction expires, net assets with restrictions are reclassified to net assets without restrictions and reported in the statements of activities as net assets released from restrictions.